 - Incomplete flaring may cause refrigerant gas leakage. - Do NOT re-use flares.
 Use new flares to prevent refrigerant gas leakage. - Use flare nuts that are included with the unit.
-Using different flare nuts may cause refrigerant gas leakage. - Cut the pipe end with a pipe cutter. - Remove burrs with the cut surface facing down so that the chips do not enter the pipe.
+Using different flare nuts may cause refrigerant gas leakage. - 1 Cut the pipe end with a pipe cutter. - 2 Remove burrs with the cut surface facing down so that the chips do NOT enter the pipe.

-- Cut exactly at right angles. - Remove burrs. - Remove the flare nut from the stop valve and put the flare nut on the pipe. - Flare the pipe.
-Set exactly at the position as shown in the following illustration.
+- a Cut exactly at right angles. - b Remove burrs - 3 Remove the flare nut from the stop valve and put the flare nut on the pipe. - 4 Flare the pipe.
+Set exactly at the position as shown in the following figure.

-Flare tool for Convention Conventional flare tool
+Flare tool for Conventional flare tool

 R410A (clutch Clutch type Wing nut type

 type) (Ridgid-type) (Imperial-type)

 Α 0~0.5 mm 1.0~1.5 mm 1.5~2.0 mm